-- 4.7.1 The City shall support railway companies in providing service to the residents and businesses throughout the City. - 4.7.1.1 The City shall encourage heavy rail connections to higher order transit and/or potential light rail transit corridors where feasible to increase the connectivity between modes.
-(OPA 167) - 4.7.2 All proposed development and redevelopment adjacent to railways shall ensure that appropriate safety measures such as setbacks, berms and security fencing are provided to the satisfaction of the City and in consultation with the appropriate railway company. - 4.7.3 The City shall support the acquisition of abandoned railway rights-of-way by public authorities, for transportation facilities, utility corridors, bicycle and foot paths, transit rights-of-way, outdoor recreation, reforestation, open space and linkages. - 4.7.4 Development adjacent to rail yards and rail lines shall be in accordance with Section B.3.6.3 Noise, Vibration, and Other Emissions.
+- 4.7.1 The City shall support railway companies in providing service to the residents and businesses throughout the City. - 4.7.1.1 The City shall encourage heavy rail connections to rapid transit and/or potential light rail transit corridors where feasible to increase the connectivity between modes. - 4.7.2 All proposed development and redevelopment adjacent to railways shall ensure that appropriate safety measures such as setbacks, berms and security fencing are provided to the satisfaction of the City and in consultation with the appropriate railway company. - 4.7.3 The City shall support the acquisition of abandoned railway rights-of-way by public authorities, for transportation facilities, utility corridors, bicycle and foot paths, transit rights-of-way, outdoor recreation, reforestation, open space and linkages.